 Guide Dog Class Lecture: Dog Encounters

-Avoiding Negative Dog Issues When Possible
+Avoiding Negative Dog Encounters When Possible

 Praise and Support

-Motivating your guide dog before he becomes distracted is good handling practice.
-If you realize that a pet dog is ahead of you and notice that your guide has not reacted to it, offer support, praise and food reward for remaining focused.
+Dog harassment is stressful to both your guide and to you.
+When your dog is guiding responsibly in the vicinity of annoying dogs, calm praise and support from you is important in maintaining your guide’s confidence.
+Motivating your guide dog before they become distracted is good handling practice.
+If you realize that a pet dog is ahead of you and notice that your guide has not reacted to it, offer support, praise and food reward (when appropriate) for remaining focused.
 This reinforcement can carry your guide on past the situation.
 Do not wait for your dog to become distracted; praising your guide whenever they act appropriately around other dogs is preventative medicine.

 Confined Dogs